lumin-org/framework/docs/guide/provider-configurations.md

 ## Name

-A default name is given to your provider for profiling purposes, which is in the format of `provider-<GUID>`.
+A default name is given to your provider for profiling purposes, which is in the format of `provider-<number>`.
 There wouldn't be much reason to change it if profiling is off, because that's the only time when the provider name is actually used.

 ```luau
 {